farhan0167/otto-m8/README.md

 - [x] Lambda Functions/ Custom Code blocks
 - [x] Multimodality for Huggingface
 - [ ] Multimodality for OpenAI
-- [ ] SDK for interacting with deployed workflows
+- [x] SDK for interacting with deployed workflows
-- [ ] Observability for every block's output like a Logger
+- [x] Observability for every block's output like a Logger
 - [ ] Memory for Chatbot and RAG.
 Goal is to not clutter the drawing board.
-- [ ] Streamline workflow creation, edits and redeployment.
+- [x] Streamline workflow creation, edits and redeployment.
 Some form of version control
 - [ ] ML Model Training via UI?

+## License

+This project is licensed under the Apchace 2.0 License - see the [LICENSE](https://github.com/farhan0167/otto-m8/blob/main/LICENSE) file for details.